-They have warned that joining the Paris convention would cripple R and D and technology development not only in the traditional drug industry, but also in the new area of bio-technology, which holds enormous promise of creating a whole new drug and vacence industry.
+They have warned that joining the Paris convention would cripple R and D and technology development not only in the traditional drug industry, but also in the new area of bio-technology, which holds enormous promise of creating a whole new drug and vaccine indusstand was forcefully That articulated by the late Prime Minister.
+Mrs Indira Gandhi, in an address delivered at the 34th session of the world health assembly on May 6.
+1981 in Geneva.
+There she stated: "My idea of a better ordered world is one in which medical discoveries would be free of patents and there will be no profiteering from life or death."

-In summary then, economists of all shades, supreme court justices, outstanding scientists, FICCI and IDMA have added their strong voices to reinforce India's determined stand not to join the Paris convention.
+In summary then, economists of all shades, supreme court justices. outstanding scientists, FICCI and IDMA have added their strong voices to reinforce India's determined stand not to join the Pans convention.